Do you want to have a job in three years’ time?

 This case study will give you an idea of what’s possible.

 Finally, think about the prioritization process you have.
 I often hear cries of, “But we have a process…” but when I dig in, process is often deeply flawed.
 You can get an idea of how your process measures up here.
-There's also a link to a useful backgrounder / infographic at the end of this blog.

 Clear Business Case